 - Social norming (learn how Syngenta is helping farmers like you double their produce vs. learn how Syngenta can help double your produce) led to 50% increase in usage.

 - We make it free.
 In today’s world, the information should be free and companies must find other sustainable business models as a way of cross-subsidizing the service.
 Syngenta integrates product information into the training, which drives sales making this a long-term sustainable option.

 What did you look for in the partners that participated in the study?
 What led to the partnership with Arifu?

-Arifu, our technology partner, has a unique product and a data driven approach that aligns well with our business.
-It is a scalable technology that works on basic, feature and smartphones has attracted many new content partners that will make the trainings more engaging and robust for users.
+Arifu, our technology partner, has a unique product and a data-driven approach that aligns well with our business.
+It is a scalable technology that works on basic, feature, and smartphones have attracted many new content partners that will make the training more engaging and robust for users.
 As one of the first companies to create useful ag content for the platform, we were able to have a hand in developing the product to meet our needs, and we are working together to build in features that improve user experience as we grow.

 What impact have you seen so far?

-We are pleased with results from our first year and are continuing to track the impact over time to understand the reach, resilience of behavior change, impact on farmer yields and incomes, interest in the training material and loyalty to our products:
+We are pleased with results from our first year and are continuing to track the impact over time to understand the reach, the resilience of behavior change, impact on farmer yields and incomes, interest in the training material, and loyalty to our products:

 - In the first season (April – July 2015): The average farmer increased net income by $187 per acre (28%).